xmatters/xm-labs-Freshservice/README.md

 **NOTE** This is making it so when that checkbox is checked in a ticket, it will trigger a xMatters event and any additional steps you have made in the flow.
 For now, it is a simple notification with the ticket information.

 8) Repeat steps 3-6 using the screenshot example below, and label it "Inform with xMatters".
-This time, paste the xMatters URL you got in step 8 in the "Callback URL" section when setting up the Webhook.
+This time, paste the xMatters URL you got in step 8 (xMatters Setup) in the "Callback URL" section when setting up the Webhook.

 <kbd>
   <img src="media/Inform checkbox automator.png">